RenderKit/embree/doc/src/api.md

 User geometries are created using the `rtcNewUserGeometry` function call, and potentially deleted using the `rtcDeleteGeometry` function call.
-The folling example illustrates creating an array with two user
+The following example illustrates creating an array with two user
 geometries:

     struct UserObject { ... };